World Mental Health Day 2024

 11.10.24 – Teya Pichsinee, Maria Plexida

-World Mental Health Day is an international day dedicated to raising awareness, educating the public, and advocating against the stigma surrounding mental health.
-It is observed every year on October 10th.
-Each year, the day carries a different theme, focusing on various aspects of mental health.
+World Mental Health Day is a day of awareness, education and advocacy against the stigma regarding mental health.
+It is annually observed on October 10th every year.
+Each year carries a different theme on this day in aspects of mental health.

-World Mental Health Day was first celebrated in 1992, initiated by the World Federation for Mental Health, a global mental health organization.
-Today, it is supported by the World Health Organization (WHO), which plays a key role in raising awareness on mental health issues through its collaboration with Ministries of Health and civil society organizations worldwide.
-WHO also contributes by developing technical and communication materials to enhance global mental health education.
+World Mental Health Day was celebrated for the first time in 1992 as the initiative of the World Federation for Mental Health, a worldwide organization concerned with mental health issues.
+It has since been supported by the WHO, an agency that provides much-needed visibility to mental health issues through its collaborations with Ministries of Health and civil society organizations around the world.
+WHO also supports this through developing technical and communications materials to support global education on mental health.

 The Global Mental Health Crisis

-Mental health conditions are widespread, affecting people from all walks of life.
-According to the World Health Organization (WHO), one in eight people globally suffers from a mental disorder, ranging from depression and anxiety to more severe conditions like schizophrenia.
-Despite the prevalence of mental illness, many people still face significant barriers to accessing care, including stigma, lack of resources, and insufficient funding for mental health services.
+Mental health conditions are common, and all categories of individuals in the world’s population are affected.
+According to the estimates of the WHO, one in every eight individuals in the world suffers from a mental disorder, ranging from depression and anxiety disorders to schizophrenia.
+In spite of the fact that mental illness is prevalent, many active barriers to care exist, stigma not being the only one, but mainly lack of resources and very poor funding for mental health services.

-Mental health is a critical aspect of overall health, yet it is often overlooked or stigmatized.
-Mental Health Day aims to:
+Mental health is a very important part of overall health, yet it often gets ignored or stigmatized.
+The purpose of Mental Health Day is to:

-• Promote Awareness: By educating people about mental health conditions, we can foster a better understanding of mental illnesses, reduce misconceptions, and encourage more people to seek help when needed.
+- Increase Awareness: Educating people about the conditions of mental health will help them understand mental illnesses better, dispel some misconceptions, and hopefully encourage more people to seek help when needed.

-• Encourage Advocacy: This day calls on governments, healthcare providers, and communities to prioritize mental health.
+- Advocate: It is a day that requires the commitment of governments, health providers, and communities to mental health.
 It emphasizes the need for accessible, quality mental health services for all.

-• Foster Support: Mental Health Day offers an opportunity for individuals to openly discuss their mental health challenges, break the silence around mental illness, and support those in need.
+- Foster Support: Mental Health Day is a day that allows people to speak about their mental health challenges, break the silence of mental illness and support those in need.

 Themes of World Mental Health Day